maqa588/Raspberry-Pi-Python-Desktop/guide/English_tutorial.md

-## macOS, Windows, Linux X86 PC Client Deployment Guide
+## macOS, Windows, Linux PC Client Deployment Guide

 ### Preface

 Based on my testing, this project does **not** currently support compilation and execution on **Windows On Arm** (mainly because compiling Qt5 is quite complicated).
 Please run it under a **Windows X86 environment**.

 If your PC device is an **aarch64 Linux device**, you must include the **picamera2** library to run it (in other words, your SBC needs to support an SPI camera, so that your device can achieve the same effect as running on a Raspberry Pi).

+If your PC device is an **non aarch64 Linux device**, Your UI interface and shortcut logic will not be similar to the macOS and Windows but to the specific layout which designed for Raspberry Pi.

 ---